RichieWallett/Unity-Demos/Overview/README.md

 ## Overview

-Here's an overview of the projects I'd like to create, packages to be used and the direction of how to get there.
+Here's an overview of the projects I'd like to create, methods to be used and the direction of how to get there.

----

-### Art Direction
+### Links

 * https://www.pinterest.co.uk/graphicboutique/games/)
 * https://www.pinterest.co.uk/graphicboutique/3d/